 Finding things to do with kids can be a tricky business at the best of times, and it's even more difficult when they're not at school for a period of time.
 These cheap kids' activities should keep them entertained for a while.

-Whether it’s just the Easter holidays or the latest health crisis keeping them off school, you’ll still need lots of things to do with the kids.
-So if you’re desperate to drag them away from the TV and games console, you’ll find the ideas that you need right here!
+Whether it’s just the holidays or the latest health crisis keeping them off school, you’ll still need lots of things to do with the kids.
+So if you’re desperate to drag them away from the TV and games console, you’ll find all the ideas that you need right here!

 Things to do with kids